 There is some debate as to the origins of the stochastic oscillator.
 Especially the %D indicators we will cover later in the article.
 Many believe that C. Ralph Dystant was the original creator of the indicator.
 However, George C. Lane is perhaps more commonly credited for his role in popularizing it.
 The latter also introduced several tweaks and adjustments.

-We can trace the stochastic oscillator itself back to the 1950s when C. Ralph Dystant was teaching stock-market courses.
+We can trace the stochastic oscillator back to the 1950s when C. Ralph Dystant taught stock-market courses.
 In these courses, his original focus was on commodities.
-The classes were one of the first to focus on charting, moving averages, and other indicators as a means of attempting to predict future price movements.
+The classes were one of the first to focus on charting, moving averages, and other indicators to predict future price movements.
 Incidentally, George C. Lane supposedly started working for C Ralph Dystant in 1954.
 That was the same year as the retirement of technical “guru” Roy Larson.
 Was it a coincidence?

-It would be fair to say that both C. Ralph Dystant and George C. Lane were integral to the creation of the stochastic oscillator indicator and the influence it still holds with investors today.
+It would be fair to say that both C. Ralph Dystant and George C. Lane were integral to creating the stochastic oscillator indicator and the influence it still holds with investors today.
 In many ways, the key to its success is its relative simplicity.
-The masterstroke was introducing an easy to understand range between zero and 100.
+The masterstroke was introducing an easy-to-understand range between zero and 100.
 In the words of Kelly Johnson, former lead engineer at Lockheed Skunk Works, “keep it simple, stupid.”
 Many traders today refer to this quote as the KISS principle.

 How Does the Stochastic Oscillator work?

 Now let us examine how the stochastic oscillator works.
 We will also take a look at how quickly you can adjust the sensitivity of the indicator.
 The basic concept behind the stochastic oscillator is momentum.
 It gives you the ability to monitor the momentum of an asset’s price.
-Doing so lets you see whether, compared to recent highs and lows, it is potentially oversold or overbought.
+Doing so lets you see whether it is potentially oversold or overbought compared to recent highs and lows.
 However, therein lies a potential conundrum.